jasperdj/windowsAutoSleepWithoutLockscreens/README.md

 # HOW TO: Make your windows 10 device sleep and wake up without a lock screen.

-This is what you need if you want to setup your windows PC to be a monitor display.
+This is what you need if you want to setup your windows PC to be a monitor or a dashboard display.

 ## Rookie mistakes
 1. Do not use windows Task Scheduler as an alternative method.
 This is often bugged in Windows 7+.
 You should take my word for it.